ZPTXDev/Quaver/README.md

 Yes, if it is meaningful.
 Submit an issue [here](https://github.com/ZPTXDev/Quaver/issues) and I'll be happy to take a look.

 ## I changed the locale through `/locale`.
 Why isn't it updating in slash commands?
-Slash commands are defined when running `node deploy-commands.js`.
+Slash commands are defined when running `npm run slash-deploy`.

 This means that slash command descriptions will follow the locale set in `settings.json` (`defaultLocale` key).

 ## I changed `defaultLocale`, but it isn't updating in slash command descriptions.
 Why?
-You need to re-deploy the commands using `node deploy-commands.js` for the new locale to take effect.
+You need to re-deploy the commands using `npm run slash-deploy` for the new locale to take effect.

 Due to Discord's limitations and the localizations we have, we don't currently use Discord's localized command name & description functionality.
 This may be worked on in the future.